20% off your first purchase with code: SHOP24

 • Leaving the classroom to go somewhere else

-Younger children thrive on routine.
-They enjoy knowing what is expected of them and, for the most part, like to please their teacher.
-But without structured routines, students will look to each other for cues on what to do - and this is not what you want happening in your classroom.
-Any semblance of order can quickly spiral out of control when you don't have clear expectations in place.
+Younger children thrive on routine and knowing what is expected of them.
+But without structured routines, students look to each other for cues on what to do – and this is not what you want happening in your classroom.
+Any semblance of order can quickly spiral out of control when you don’t have clear expectations in place.

 There are a few key times during the day when students have the most trouble maintaining appropriate behaviors – and any transition time is at the top of the list!

-One of the best practices for your classroom management strategy is to set up very specific procedures and routines for your class to follow when transitioning from one activity to another.
-Without smooth transitions, you'll have a hard time getting students back on task and will lose valuable instructional time.
-It's much easier to be proactive.
+One of the best ways to improve your classroom management is to set up very specific procedures and routines for your class to follow when transitioning from one activity to another.
+Without smooth transitions, you’ll have a hard time getting students back on task and will lose valuable instructional time.

-Now that you know WHY effective teachers spend time teaching transitions, let's look at some quick ways you can tweak your classroom procedures and get your students transitioning like pros.
+Now that you know WHY teaching transitions is so important, let’s look at some effective classroom transition ideas and ways you can tweak your classroom procedures.

 Morning Arrival

-Quite often, the first few minutes of the morning will set the tone for the rest of the day.
-The most effective strategy for managing morning arrival is to have a very specific routine for your entire class to follow every, single day.
+The first few minutes of the morning set the tone for the rest of the day.
+The most effective strategy for managing morning arrival is to have a specific routine for your entire class to follow every single day.

 It can be as simple as: